wp-plugins/ad-inserter/readme.txt

 Added support for category slugs in category list;
 Added support for relative paragraph positions;
 Added support for individual code block exceptions on post/page editor page;
-Added support for minimum number of words
+Added support for minimum number of words;
+Added support to disable syntax highlighting editor (to allow using copy/paste on mobile devices)

 = 1.5.2 =
 Fixed bug: Widget titles might be displayed at wrong sidebar positions;